-The Directors named on page 2 confirm that to the best of their knowledge:
+The Directors confirm that to the best of their knowledge:

 As disclosed in note 1, the annual consolidated financial statements of the Group are prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union.
 The condensed set of financial statements included in this half-yearly financial report has been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting".